Why should you offer modified duty work?

 What if the injured worker walks off the job site, stating he or she is in too much pain or cannot perform the modified duty work?

 Pain complaints such as these should be evaluated by the designated provider as soon as possible.
-If the injured worker is offered a formal modified duty job within the Rules of Procedure, and fails to return to work, their benefits may be in jeopardy.
+If the injured worker is offered a formal modified duty job within the Rules of Procedure, and fails to resume working, their benefits may be in jeopardy.

 What if the injured worker fails to report to work?

-If the injured worker is offered a formal modified duty job offer within the Rules of Procedure, and fails to return to work, their benefits may be in jeopardy.
+If the injured worker is offered a formal modified duty job offer within the Rules of Procedure, and fails to resume work, their benefits may be in jeopardy.

 How will the designated medical provider know what type of work your company does?